 If you submit your basic, standard resume to each and every job opening you apply for, chances are you won’t even hear back for an interview.
 Hiring managers are looking for very specific things in your resume and want to see how you’re the right fit for this job opening in particular.
 They need to see experience and skills that directly correlate to the ones needed for the specific role they are hiring for.
 If your resume isn’t tailored to the position you’re applying for, you aren’t giving yourself the best possible shot at landing the job.

-In our previous blog, we explained the importance of hiring a professional resume writing company.
-When you partner with Capstone Resume Services on your resume, you’re getting a professional resume that is customized to you and tells the complete story of your work history, skills, and accomplishments.
-While the resumes we write are tailored to you, they aren’t tailored to a specific position.
-Before you submit your resume, you’ll need to tweak it to ensure you’re giving the hiring manager what they are looking for.
+In another blog, we explained the importance of hiring a professional resume writing company.
+When you partner with Capstone Resume Services on your resume, you’re getting a professional resume that is customized to your industry and tells the complete story of your work history, skills, and accomplishments.
+And while the resumes we write are tailored to you, they aren’t tailored to a specific position.
+So before you submit your resume, you’ll need to tweak it to ensure you’re giving the hiring manager what they are looking for.

 What to Tweak In Your Resume